dglaeser/fieldcompare/README.md

 distributed over different processors.

+# GitHub Action

+If you want to use `fieldcompare` in your GitHub actions, you may want to check out our [fieldcompare action](https://github.com/dglaeser/action-field-compare), which allows you to easily perform regression tests within your workflows.

 # Installation

 After cloning this repository, you can simply install `fieldcompare` via pip by navigating to the top